dashpay/docs/docs/user/masternodes/setup-evonode.rst

   dashmate start

 You can manage your masternode status, configuration, and running state entirely from within dashmate.
-See the documentation :hoverxref:`here
+See the dashmate :hoverxref:`node operation documentation
-<dashmate-node-operation>`.
+<dashmate-node-operation>` for details.

 Manual